-April marks IBS Awareness month - So we asked Nutritional Therapist and Gut Health Blogger, Jenna Farmer to share her tips on how starting the day right can really help those with IBS...
+Nutritional Therapist and Gut Health Blogger, Jenna Farmer shares her tips on how starting the day right can really help those with IBS...

 "Today I’m going to delve into what it’s really like to live with this painful and, at times, debilitating condition.
 If this sounds familiar, you’re not alone.
 In fact, 1 in 5 people are thought to struggle with Irritable Bowel Syndrome (i).

 IBS can be erratic in its nature, but sufferers often find that morning time is by far the worst for their symptoms.
 Some days it can feel as if your stomach is desperate to make itself heard the moment you open your eyes!

 It’s no surprise then that our mornings can often set us up for the whole day ahead-and that’s why it’s important to try to get things off to a good start.
 Below I share five top tips for giving your gut a helping hand when the alarm clock goes off…

 If you’re mentally plotting a to-do list the second you open your eyes, then it’s time to reconsider.
 Stress can have a real impact on your gut and it’s largely to do with the steroid hormone Cortisol.

 Cortisol is an important hormone that our adrenal gland release when we’re stressed.
 It works great when there’s a true emergency (for example, it helps increase insulin so we have more glucose in our blood-which was very handy for our ancestors if they were being chased by a tiger!) but not so much when we’re stressed-out daily (and the only people chasing us are our credit card company!)